osmlab/name-suggestion-index/CONTRIBUTING.md

-Tip: You can browse the index at http://osmlab.github.io/name-suggestion-index/brands/index.html to see which brands are missing Wikidata links or logos.
+Tip: You can browse the index at http://osmlab.github.io/name-suggestion-index/brands/index.html to see which brands are missing Wikidata links, or have incomplete Wikipedia pages.

 ##### :no_entry_sign: &nbsp; Don't edit the files in `dist/` - they are generated: